-- 1) That the distance separating it from the internal edge of the circle must be: - 6 metres minimum and 10 metres maximum for Juniors and Seniors.
+- That the distance separating it from the internal edge of the circle must be - 6 metres minimum and 10 metres maximum for Juniors and Seniors.

-- For competitions intended for younger players, shorter distances may be applied. - 2) That the throwing circle must be a minimum of 1 metre from any obstacle and 2 metres from another circle in use. - 3) That the jack must be a minimum of 1 metre from any obstacle and from the nearest boundary of an out-of-bounds area.
-For timed limited games this distance is reduced to 50cm except for the end lines of the lane. - 4) That the jack must be visible to the player whose feet are placed astride the extreme limits of the interior of the circle and whose body is absolutely upright.
-In case of dispute on this point, the Umpire decides, without appeal, if the jack is visible.
+- For competitions intended for younger players, shorter distances may be applied. - 2) That the throwing circle must be a minimum of 1 metre from any obstacle and 1.5 metres from another circle or jack in use. - 3) That the jack must be a minimum of 50 cm from any obstacle and from the end line of the lane, it must also be a minimum of 1.5 metres from another circle or jack in use. (note: no minimum distance is required from the "side" line that separates the lanes or the dead ball lines at the side of the lanes). - 4) That the jack must be visible to the player whose feet are placed astride the extreme limits of the interior of the circle and whose body is absolutely upright.
+In case of dispute on this point, the umpire decides, without appeal, if the jack is visible.

-At the following end the jack is thrown from a circle drawn or placed around the point where it finished at the previous end, except in the following cases:
+At the following end the jack is thrown from a circle placed or traced around the point where it finished at the previous end, except in the following cases:

-- The circle would be less than 1 metre from an obstacle. - The throwing of the jack could not be made to all regulation distances.
+- The circle would be less than 1 metre from an obstacle, 1.5 metres from another circle or jack in use. - The throwing of the jack could not be made to all regulation distances.

-In the first case the player draws or places the circle at the regulation distance from the obstacle.
+In the first case the player places or traces the circle at the regulation distance from the obstacle or object in question.